datasette/datasette-public/README.md

 If a table is public but the database is private, users will not we able to use the `?_where=` parameter on that table.

+The interfaces for managing the visibility of databases and tables include an audit log of changes that have been made to their public status.

 ## Internals

 This plugin uses three tables in the internal database: